 Group health insurance for startups offers tax advantages for employers.
 Premiums paid by Canadian businesses are considered tax-deductible business expenses.
 This means startups in Canada can lower their tax burden by opting for group health insurance for their employees.

-What does a typical group health insurance plan cover?
+What does group health insurance for startups cover?

 A standard group health insurance plan in Canada typically includes coverage for prescription drugs, dental and vision care, mental health support, paramedical services like physiotherapy and chiropractic care, and virtual healthcare options.